HPY746 - Relationship Counselling

 This unit includes an intensive delivery component of three days on campus at Deakin Burwood.
 Attendance and participation in the intensive component is a hurdle requirement (see hurdle requirement section).

-Student must also complete 8 x 1 hour self-paced interactive modules (pre-recorded)
+Student must also complete seven self-paced interactive modules (written or pre-recorded).

 Content